Sunakothi

 Sunaguthi is a small town located about 4 km south of the main Lalitpur city in Lalitpur District.
-According to 2011 Nepal census, Sunaguthi has a population of 10,092 living in 2,397 individual households.
+According to the 2011 Nepal census, Sunaguthi has a population of 10,092 living in 2,397 individual households.
 Most of the people living in Sunaguthi are Newar.
 The offshoot road near the Satdobato segment of the Ring Road leads to Sunaguthi.
 This road ultimately leads to Lele and is referred to as Laxmi Prasad Devkota Marga (Satdobato - Tika Bahirab).Thecho is situated on the southern part of Sunaguthi, Bungamati and Bhaisipati on west, Dhapakhel on east and Khumaltar and Nakhipot on North.
 The famous jatras of sunaguthi are yomari punhi, gathamuga,bhimsen jatra, chakha jatra, pekha jatra, etc.

 Geography

 The town is spread over an area of 3.08 km2.
 On the east lies Dhapakhel, on west lies Bungamati and Bhaisepati along with the Nakhu river.
 Also Thecho in the south and Nakhipot in the north.